hashicorp/terraform-website/content/source/docs/enterprise/system-overview/architecture.html.md

 1. `ptfe_archivist` persists the repository in blob storage and `POST`s the Object ID to `ptfe_atlas`.

 At this point, each tagged version of your repository has been persisted in the application.
-The process to make the modules available in your private module registry begins next:
+The process to make the modules available in your private module registry begins:

 ![tfe-int-module-availability](assets/tfe-int-module-availability.png)